Britain probably out of recession as one-offs boost growth

 GDP is all but certain to have grown between July and September after industrial production showed the biggest monthly bounce since 1987 in July and retail sales posted the sharpest quarterly rise in over 2 years in the three months to September.

-Economists estimate that the rebound from production lost due to the extra holiday to celebrate the Queen's Diamond Jubilee in June will add around 0.5 percent to GDP.
+Economists estimate that the rebound from production lost due to the extra holiday to celebrate Queen Elizabeth's 60 years on the throne in June will add around 0.5 percent to GDP.

 The Office for National Statistics said the ticket sales for the Olympics and Paralympics will add another 0.2 percent.